Posted by Punk POS ● Mar 29, 2019 4:15:22 PM

 From there, it’s a simple matter of execution to deliver the finished product.
-“We try to work in two week sprints, so as soon as the agreement is in place, we get the project scheduled,” Alexis reveals.
+“We try to work in two-week sprints, so as soon as the agreement is in place, we get the project scheduled,” Alexis reveals.
 “During the programming time, our engineers are busy building and then breaking the connection.
 Yes, we try to break our integrations to make sure that once we put it in place, they continue working.”

 The final step—monitoring—actually never ends.
 “We continually monitor our products to make sure everything works correctly,” Alexis says.
 “We know in real-time if an integration issue pops up.
-Our support personnel then immediately receive an alert so they can go right into action.”
+Our support personnel then immediately receive an alert so they can go right into the action.”

 Integrations with WordPress Sites

 Many PunkPOS customers own or operate WordPress sites, Alexis indicates.